d1vanov/libquentier/INSTALL.md

 **Building and installation guide**

-Libquentier is intended to be built and shipped as s shared i.e. dynamically linked library.
+Libquentier is intended to be built and shipped as a shared i.e. dynamically linked library.
 Dll export/import symbols necessary for Windows platform are supported.

 ## Downloads